nashbio/policies/source/sections/07-systems_access_policy.md

 1. Requests for access to NashBio Platform systems and applications are made formally using the following process:
   1. A NashBio workforce member initiates the access request by Communicating directly with the Security Officer or Pivacy Officer.
      * User identities must be verified prior to granting access to new accounts.
-     * Identity verification must be done in person where possible; for remote employees, identities must be verified over the phone.
+     * Identity verification must be done in person where possible; for remote employees, identities must be verified over the phone or video chat.
-  2. The Security Officer (or Privacy Officer)will grant access to systems as dictated by the employee's job title.
+  2. The Security Officer (or Privacy Officer or designee) will grant access to systems as dictated by the employee's job title.
 If additional access is required outside of the minimum necessary to perform job functions, the requester must include a description of why the additional access is required as part of the access request.
   3. Once the review is completed, the Security Officer (or Privacy Officer) approves or rejects the request.
-  4. If the review is approved, the Security Officer or Privacy Officer then marks the Issue as Done, adding any pertinent notes required.
+  4. If the review is approved, the Security Officer (or Privacy Officer) adds any pertinent notes.
 The Security Officer or Privacy Officer then grants requested access.
      * For production systems, access grants are accomplished by adding the appropriate user account to the IAM configuration or User access control lists used by those systems.
 Account management for production systems may be delegated to a NashBio employee at the discretion of the Security Officer or Privacy Officer.
      * For internal Workspace systems, access grants are accomplished by adding the appropriate user account to the IAM configuration or User access control lists used by those systems.
 Account management for systems may be delegated to a NashBio employee at the discretion of the Security Officer or Privacy Officer.
 2. Access is not granted until receipt, review, and approval by the NashBio Security Officer or Privacy Officer.